B.M.C. - Digital / Analogue Converter

 The DAC 1 becomes the center of a high-end audio system through its preamplifier function.
 This can be accomplished with a classical preamplifier section for variation of the output signal or, in a B.M.C. component chain, by leading the audio signal straight to the B.M.C. power amplifier.
 The volume level is set at the DAC 1, and transmitted through an optical connector to the power amplifier, where the gain is adjusted.
 Result: Perfect lossless volume control.

-analogue converter” is certainly correct in technical terms, we feel it
+Although specifying this component as a “digital to analogue converter” is certainly correct in technical terms, we feel it is actually rather a true

 B.M.C. = “Binary to Music Converter”